 Rock & Roll Scientist

 Great Lakes Distributing

-The 17th Annual Tour de Troit for September 15, 2018, is a bike ride that explores some of the city's historic areas, takes in many of its most breathtaking sights, and provides bicyclists a unique opportunity to legally “take over” the streets of Motown.
+The 17th Annual Tour de Troit for September 15, 2018, is a bike ride that explores some of the city's historic areas, showcases its magnitude, and provides bicyclists a unique opportunity to legally “take over” the streets of Motown.

 The Tour de Troit offers two rides to choose from:

 MAIN: The primary Tour de Troit is a leisurely ride of 25.6 miles with police escort; sweeper- and SAG-support; three mechanic "pit stops;" and one rest stop that includes a snack and mechanical support.
 The main ride will take off at 9 a.m.

 METRIC: For extremely experienced cyclists, the Tour de Troit offers a metric century (62 miles) option that does not include police escort.
 Riders should be able to ride approx. 15MPH and be comfortable on city streets following the Rules of the Road.
 This ride is sweeper- and SAG-supported but intersections are not closed to traffic.
 The metric century ride is capped at 500.
 There are two rest stops for the metric century ride.

 *Saturday, September 8; 11:00am until 8:00pm

 *Sunday, September 9; 12:00pm until 6:00pm

 *Thursday, September 13; 5:00pm until 9:00pm